oidoid/atlas-pack/readme.md

 # separates the second path to search,
 # `/Applications/Aseprite.app/Contents/MacOS` where we hope to find an
 # executable named `aseprite`.
 A second delimiter follows, and finally a made up
-# location to Node.js binaries like `npx` for purposes of example.
+# location to Deno binaries like `deno` for purposes of example.
-export PATH="$PATH:/Applications/Aseprite.app/Contents/MacOS:/path/to/node/bin"
+export PATH="$PATH:/Applications/Aseprite.app/Contents/MacOS:/path/to/deno"

 # Execute the tool (same as noted above).
 deno \